TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/01 - Genesis/Genesis 24/Genesis 24.66.md

 ---

-And the servant told Isaac all the things that he had done.
+The servant told Isaac all the things that he had done.